nayhav/Cryptonite-JTP-Research-NehaVaradharajan/README.md

 SVC matched Random Forest in accuracy but had a marginally lower AUC (0.944), suggesting robust decision boundaries but less reliable probability estimates.
 XGBoost, while typically high-performing, achieved the lowest AUC (0.927)—likely due to sensitivity to hyperparameters and the limited sample size (~300 instances).

 Feature importance analysis highlighted ‘thalach’, ‘oldpeak’, and ‘ca’ as key predictors, aligning with clinical intuition around heart stress test indicators.
-The dataset's modest imbalance (~55% class 0 vs 45% class 1) justified using ROC AUC over raw accuracy as a comparative metric. {Edited to include the reasons that a model might not be efficient enough, post deadline}
+The dataset's modest imbalance (~55% class 0 vs 45% class 1) justified using ROC AUC over raw accuracy as a comparative metric.

-TASK 2 NOTES
+Source: Household Power Consumption Dataset

 I worked with the “Household Power Consumption” dataset, which contains time-series data on household electricity usage.
 The original dataset had several columns and some missing values.
 To ensure efficient processing and focus on meaningful patterns, I first cleaned the data by dropping missing values and selecting only four core features: Global Active Power, Global Reactive Power, Voltage, and Global Intensity.
 These were converted to numeric types, and only valid rows were retained.
 After this, I randomly sampled 50,000 rows from the dataset to reduce computational load while maintaining statistical integrity.